Australia–Morocco relations: Defence relations

 Ties between the Australian Defence Force and the Royal Moroccan Armed Forces are limited.
 In June 2015, HMAS Anzac visited Casablanca in a rare visit to Morocco by an Australian naval vessel.
 In May 2011, a delegation from the Royal Moroccan Navy visited Australia to view Armidale-class patrol boats as a potential replacement to their existing patrol boat fleet.

 In 1991, Australia sent 45 military personnel to serve as the Force Communications Unit of the United Nations Mission for the Referendum in Western Sahara (MINURSO).
 The Australian contingent was withdrawn in 1994.
 On 21 June 1993, Army Doctor Major Susan Felsche, of the Royal Australian Army Medical Corps, was killed in a Medical Unit aircraft crash, while serving in MINURSO.

 There is a single Australian war grave in Morocco, maintained by the Commonwealth War Graves Commission: Flying Officer Leo George Hardiman, attached to No. 145 Maintenance Unit RAF, was killed in an accident on active service on 30 November 1944, and was buried at Ben M'Sik European Cemetery in Casablanca.

+Renewable energy cooperation

+In an event celebrating Australia day in 2024, Australian ambassador, Cutts stressed the partnership between the two countries in green energy.
+The ambassador spoke about partnership in building a green hydrogen economy.